Heart

 About HRV

 Your heart rate variability (HRV) is a powerful—if complex—metric of your overall health.
+Your HRV is measured automatically throughout the day by your Apple Watch, including while sleeping.
 We’ll try to give an overview here, but you could really write a whole book on HRV.

 What is HRV (heart rate variability)?